sunilw/sw-generator-angular/README.md

 A generator for [Yeoman](http://yeoman.io).

-### simplesite
+### sw-angular

-Simple website generator.
-Provides a grunt task for compiling compass/sass on file save, and connecting to the chrome 'livereload' extension.

-By default, the compass task generates sass debugging symbols for browser extensions like firesass.

-This project can be used for scaffolding for test cases or substantial static sites.
+Simple setup to start playing with angular

 ## Deps

 You will need yeoman, grunt and bower.
+You will also need bourbon and neat.
+I prefer to install them manually, rather them from bower.

    To get this working, you need node.js and npm installed.
    You need the following modules: